MicrosoftDocs/defender-docs/articles/defender-for-cloud/file-integrity-monitoring-compare-baselines.md

 ---
-title: Enable File Integrity Monitoring (Log Analytics agent)
+title: Monitor changes with file integrity monitoring in Microsoft Defender for Cloud
-description: Learn how to enable File Integrity Monitoring with the Log Analytics agent to track and identify changes in your environment.
+description: Learn how to monitor machine changes with file integrity monitoring in Microsoft Defender for Cloud.
 author: dcurwin
 ms.author: dacurwin
 ms.topic: how-to